- MA Education (Leadership and Management)

 There are no written exams on this course; each module is assessed through coursework.
-This typically involves an essay of 7,500 words for a 30 credit module.
+This typically involves an essay for a 30 credit module.

-In some modules, you may be assessed by presentations or online activity.
+In some modules, you may be assessed by presentations or online activities.

-The 60 credit dissertation is 15,000 words in length, and focuses on an area agreed with a specialist tutor, who will offer guidance on structure and academic writing.
+The 60 credit dissertation focuses on an area agreed with a specialist tutor, who will offer guidance on structure and academic writing.

 You’ll graduate with practical and theoretical knowledge, well-placed to apply for middle, senior or leadership roles in schools or other educational institutions.
 Many students on our educational leadership awards gain promotion within 12 months of completing the course.